Madaba

 Where is Madaba and what is it like?

-Madaba is the main city of the Madaba Governorate.
-It is located in the Jordanian Highlands at an altitude of 760 meters above sea level, but it is very close to Amman, just 40 km away from the capital, making it easily accessible by road.
-It has a population of just over 120,000 inhabitants, making it one of the top 10 most populous cities in Jordan.
+Madaba It is the main city of the governorate of the same name.
+It is part of the Jordanian Highlands (altitude of 760 masl), but in this case it is very close to Amman: it is only 40 km from the capital, which makes it very accessible by road.
+It has a population of just over 120,000, which places it among the 10 most populous cities in Jordan

 A bit of history

-Archaeological evidence indicates that the territory of Madaba was inhabited since the Bronze Age, and it was initially a frontier settlement, disputed between the Moabites (descendants of Lot, from his incestuous relationship with his daughters), the Israelites, and the Ammonites (settled in the territory of present-day Amman).
+Archaeological evidence indicates that the territory of Madaba It was inhabited since the Bronze Age, and in its beginnings was a frontier settlement, disputed between the Moabites (descendants of Lot, fruit of his incestuous relationship with his daughters), the Israelites and the Ammonites (settled in the territory of present-day Amman).

-A few centuries before the change of era, the Nabateans took control of the territory, but from 105 AD, it fell under the influence of the Roman Empire, which turned it into a prosperous provincial city.
+Some centuries before the change of era, the Nabataeans took control of the territory, but since 105 AD, it was under the orbit of the Roman Empire, which made it a prosperous provincial city.

-However, it was the Byzantines, their successors, who truly gave it a significant role, especially in religious terms.
-Proof of this is that its bishop participated in the Council of Chalcedon in 451, indicating that Madaba was a city of reference in the early centuries of Christianity.
-During that time, numerous churches were built, adorned with beautiful mosaics.
+However, it was his successors, the Byzantines, who really gave him an important role, especially at the religious level.
+Proof of this was that its bishop participated in the Council of Chalcedon in 451, which shows that Madaba It was a reference city in the first centuries of Christianity.
+At that time, he saw how numerous churches were built, enriched with beautiful mosaics.

-Around 632, it was conquered by the Arabs, although Byzantine forces had managed to resist other attacks, such as the famous Battle of Mutah.
-But the city did not have much time to flourish: in the following century, it was struck by a devastating earthquake that caused it to be abandoned for over a millennium.
+Around 632 it was conquered by the Arabs, although the Byzantine forces had managed to resist other attacks, such as the famous battle of Mutah.
+But the city did not have much time to flourish: in the following century, it suffered a devastating earthquake that caused its abandonment for more than a millennium.

-It was not until the late 19th century when it was repopulated, mainly by Christians from Karak, who were in conflict with Muslims from that city.
-The construction work they carried out resulted in many of the currently known mosaics coming to light, especially the one of the map of the Church of St. George.
-After that, interest in Madaba spread to the West, where numerous archaeological excavation projects were organized.
+It was not until the late nineteenth century when it was repopulated, mainly by Christians from Karak, in conflict with the Muslims of that city.
+The constructive work they carried out made many of the mosaics known today see the light, especially the map of the church of San Jorge.
+After that, the interest towards Madaba spread throughout the West, from where numerous archaeological excavation projects were organized.

-Today, Madaba is a city with a Muslim majority, but the percentage of Christian inhabitants is the highest in the country, estimated to be over 35% of the population according to some estimates, with modern churches serving their faithful.
-This reflects that Madaba has always had a strong tradition of religious tolerance, of which its inhabitants are proud.
-Additionally, this allows for a significant portion of its economic and cultural activity to be related to Christianity, as evidenced by the prestigious Institute of Mosaic Art and Restoration.
+Today, Madaba It is a Muslim-majority city, but the percentage of Christian inhabitants is the highest in the whole country: above 35% of the population according to some estimates, with modern churches serving their faithful.
+It follows that Madaba It has always had a very strong tradition of religious tolerance, of which its inhabitants are proud.
+In addition, this makes it possible for a part of its economic and cultural activity to be related to Christianity, as demonstrated by the prestigious Institute of Art and Restoration of Mosaics.

 What to see in Madaba

-• Church of St. George and its mosaic map: Despite the modest appearance of the current 19th-century temple (Greek Orthodox worship), its interior houses an authentic relic, which is the mosaic map of the Holy Land, the oldest preserved mosaic of great historiographical value, as it provides abundant information about the region.
-For this reason, and for its beauty, it is one of the main monuments to see in Madaba.
+• Church of St. George and its mosaic-map: although the current temple of the nineteenth century (of Greek Orthodox worship) has a modest appearance, its interior keeps an authentic relic, which is the mosaic-map of the Holy Land, the oldest preserved and of great historiographical value, as it provides abundant information about the region.
+For this reason and for its beauty, it is one of the main monuments what to see in Madaba

-• Church of the Beheading of St. John the Baptist: Another recent temple, in this case Catholic worship, but with a more imposing appearance due to its rich facade, which uses ancient stone ashlars.
-Although perhaps the most interesting part is underground: in its vaulted basement, there is a museum site with a Moabite-era well.
+• Church of the Beheading of San Juan Bautista: it is another recent temple, in this case of Catholic worship, but of more imposing aspect for its rich façade, in which old stone ashlars were used.
+Although perhaps the most interesting thing is underground: in its vaulted basement there is a musealized site with a Moabite period well

-• Church of the Apostles: Externally, it does not seem to announce the fascinating richness of its interior, which is a mosaic from the mid-6th century depicting the twelve apostles and marine creatures, with extraordinary detail and preservation that resembles a carpet.
+• Church of the Apostles: externally, it does not seem to announce the fascinating richness of its interior, which is a mosaic of the mid-sixth century where the twelve apostles and sea creatures are represented, with a detail and a state of conservation so extraordinary that it looks like a carpet

-• Archaeological Park I: It is one of the two archaeological parks in the city, and inside it, the Church of the Virgin Mary is preserved, built in the 6th century, with its corresponding mosaic.
-Even older, there is another mosaic at the entrance of the complex, from the 1st century BC, and it is one of the oldest mosaics preserved in Jordan.
+• Archaeological Park I: it is one of the two archaeological parks of the city and inside the church of the Virgin Mary is preserved, built in the sixth century, with its corresponding mosaic.
+Older if possible is another mosaic at the entrance of the complex, from I BC, and is one of the oldest preserved in Jordan

-• Archaeological Park II: In this other archaeological park, near the previous one, the main feature is a luxurious mansion, with mosaics that, in this case, have non-religious themes (hunting scenes).
-It also includes the Church of the Martyrs and an ancient Roman road.
+• Archaeological Park II: in this other archaeological park, close to the previous one, you can distinguish mainly a luxurious mansion, with mosaics that in this case have non-religious themes (hunting scenes).
+It also includes the church of the Martyrs and an ancient Roman road.

-• Madaba Museum: A small museum built to house, of course, other mosaics of great interest, but in this case with a slightly more daring and “profane” theme: for example, one of Ariadne in a sensual dance and another of a naked satyr.
+• Madaba Museum: small museum built to house, of course, other mosaics of great interest, but in this case with a somewhat more daring and ‘profane’ theme: for example, one of Ariadne in a sensual dance and another of a naked satyr

-• Dar Al Saraya: Although there are not many elegant palaces to see in Madaba, this can be considered one of the most attractive ones, from the early 20th century, built in the last years of Turkish domination of the city.
+• Dar Al Saraya: although there are not many elegant palaces to see in Madaba, this can be considered one of the most attractive, from the early twentieth century, built in the last years of Turkish domination of the city

-• Visitor Center: This is a 19th-century palace restored for informational purposes for visitors coming to the city, but it can also be considered an interesting place to see in Madaba for its cozy atmosphere.
+• Visitor Center: this is a nineteenth-century palace restored for informational purposes for visitors arriving in the city, but it can also be considered an interesting place to see in Madaba for its cozy atmosphere

 How to get to Madaba

-One of the great advantages of Madaba for tourists is its proximity to Amman’s Queen Alia International Airport, the main gateway for international travelers.
-It is only 15 km away, which can be covered by car in just 20 minutes.
-Therefore, it is possible to visit Madaba as soon as you arrive in the country, without the need to go to other cities first.
+One of the great advantages of Madaba for tourists is that it is very close to the Queen Alia International Airport of Amman, the great gateway for international travelers.
+They are only 15 km away, which can be traveled by car in just 20 minutes.
+Therefore, it is possible to visit Madaba as soon as he arrived in the country, without having to go to other cities before.

-Minibuses, however, can be inconvenient as they do not have a strict schedule (they only depart when they are full) and the JETT tourist service does not operate every day.
-Therefore, having a private vehicle will be the most convenient solution.
+Minibuses, however, are an uncomfortable option, lacking a strict schedule (they only leave when they fill up) and JETT’s tourist service does not run every day.
+Therefore, having a private vehicle will be the most comfortable solution.

 • Amman: 40 km, 40 minutes